Discover these hidden factors that are undermining the health of your church congregation.

 Life is fragile.
 But you know that.

 All of us who are more than a generation old realize the physical and mental sharpness of our childhood and youth has diminished.
-It may not be obvious when we are twenty-something or thirty-something, but it is there.
-It becomes more obvious when we are forty-something and fifty-something and still trying to trying to push ourselves like we were much younger.
+It may not be obvious when we are 20-something or 30-something, but it is there.
+It becomes more obvious when we are 40-something and 50-something and still trying to trying to push ourselves like we were much younger.

-If we make it to eighty-something or ninety-something, for the vast majority of us, health and life expectancy issues are not only a primary concern for us, but often for our family who love us and have a responsibility to help care for us.
+If we make it to 80-something or 90-something, for the vast majority of us, health and life expectancy issues are not only a primary concern for us, but often for our family who love us and have a responsibility to help care for us.

 Is the Same Pattern True for Congregations?